 Since part of the day’s exercise was a light hunt, Boxxy’s Ranger Job finally reached Level 15.
 It picked up the Whisper Wind Skill, which could be used to stealthily communicate with others at long distances.
 Boxxy was not very enthusiastic about it, as it really didn’t need such a Skill.
 However, it was necessary for Keira if she wanted to fit in.
 Faehorn was training them up to be scouts and spotters, so this Skill was mandatory in his opinion.
 If it wasn’t for that guy, Boxxy would definitely go for the Magic Arrows Skill that would let it conjure ammunition out of thin air.
 Well, the Ranger Job’s main function was to serve as Keira’s cover, so it was not that big a deal if she wasted one or two Skill slots.
 Besides, it was still usable in tandem with Fizzy or the Mirror Images, so it wasn’t a complete waste.

 Once class for the day was done, Keira hit the library, this time to study up on the various Gods and their respective taboos.
 The monster’s FTH Attribute would grow steadily over time thanks to the various All Attribute bonuses, but it had to be careful of accidentally being saddled with that stigma of a Skill again.
-And as expected of an adventurer-focused library in the capital a country, it had quite a lot of information regarding all 9 of this world’s Gods and Goddesses, major and minor alike.
+And as expected of an adventurer-focused library in the capital a country, it had quite a lot of information regarding all of this world’s Gods and Goddesses, major and minor alike.
 Well, except for Nobunaga, the God of Change.
-It would seem Boxxy’s patron was considered a minor deity that was shrouded in mystery, so his motivations, likes and dislikes were completely unknown to the general public.
+It would seem Boxxy’s patron was considered a minor deity that was shrouded in mystery.
+Unlike the other eight members of the pantheon, his motivations, likes, and dislikes were more or less completely unknown to the general public.
 Well, it could just ask a certain Champion of Chaos regarding such things later, so for now it focused on the one that gave it so much trouble last night.

 Namely the taboo of Goroth, the Earth God and patron of artists, artisans and craftsmen.
 Much like Fizzy said, he forbade anyone from permanently transmuting anything into silver, gold, platinum, mithril or sinium.
 Boxxy’s thoughts got derailed the instant it read about this ‘sinium’ thing.
 It had never heard of it, but it definitely sounded shiny.
 In fact, the order in which these precious metals were listed made it sound like it would be shiniest of all!